ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to verify the signature and clearly identifies the subject that provided the signature.
 The SPKI and keyId are allowed to support environments where X.509 certificates are not used.

-The optional certificates provided in `PkixEvidence.intermediateCertificates` enable the insertion of X.509 certificates to support trusting the signatures found in signature blocks.
-This information is intended to provide the certificates required by the Verifier to verify the endorsement on the certificates included with the signatures. `intermediateCertificates` MAY include any or all intermediate CA certificates needed to build paths (excluding trust anchors).
+The optional certificate list provided in `PkixEvidence.intermediateCertificates` enables the insertion of X.509 certificates to support trusting the signatures found in signature blocks.
+This information is intended to provide the certificates required by the Verifier to validate the endorsement on the certificates included with the signatures. `intermediateCertificates` MAY include any or all intermediate CA certificates needed to build paths.
+It is not required to include trust anchors.
 Order is not significant.

 As described in {{sec-info-model}}, the `TbsPkixEvidence` is a set of entities.
 Each entity is associated with a type that defines its class.
 The entity types are represented by object identifiers